 Goods that are part of a ‘bride’s wealth’ or dowry.
 In the indonesian archipelago most traditional marriages, which take place within tightly knit communities, are accompanied by the exchange of such goods in a predetermined pattern.
 Typically, handwoven textiles pass from the bride’s family to the groom’s family, while precious heirlooms such as metal swords, water buffalo, and elephant ivory pass in the opposite direction.

-- BrocadeIn strict technical weaving terms, brocade refers to discontinuous supplementary-weft patterning.
-Often in silk and metal threads, as in the sumptuously Indonesian and Malay songket.
-The term is also used more loosely by some authors for cloth with multi-colored designs that are added during weaving.
+- BrocadeIn strict technical weaving terms, brocade refers to discontinuous supplementary-weft patterning, often in silk and metal threads, as in the sumptuously Indonesian and Malay songket.
+The term is also used more loosely for cloth with multi-colored designs that are created during weaving.

 - Buginese PeopleA distinct ethnic group from southern Sulawesi, many of whom are coast-dwellers and seafarers.